lumeland/lume.land/docs/core/loaders.md

 order: 14
 ---

+${toc}

 Loaders are functions that read and return the content of files.
 There are different loaders for different formats, like `json`, `yaml`, JavaScript modules or plain text.

+## Creating a loader

 Creating a custom loader is really easy, you only have to create a function that reads the content of a file and return an object with that content.

 Let's say you want to add support for `toml` format, using the [encoding/toml](https://deno.land/std/encoding#toml) Deno std module: